amindeed/Gmail-AutoResponder/worklog.md

 <!-- ----------------------------------------------------------------------- -->

+## 2020-05-06
+- Exploring ways to implement a "first time run" process to initialize the webapp, without having to go/redirect to a custom URL.
+- `ScriptApp.getService().getUrl()` doesn't seem to return the correct URL in case of a G-Suite account : `https://script.google.com/a/mydomain.com/macros/s/AKfy-----------------------k9/dev` : _missing `a/mydomain.com` between `https://script.google.com/` and `/macros/s/AKfy-----------------------k9/dev`._
+- Imported a few old Worklog entries.

 ## 2020-05-05
 - So I forgot that script properties accept only string values, and any other type would be converted, including boolean.
 Consequently, a `if` statement didn't work as expected since `true` and `false` were evaluated as literal non empty strings that are both equivalent to the boolean value `true`.
 Adjusted code accordingly.